Princeton University students lead several initiatives that support equity, diversity, and inclusion within the Lewis Center for the Arts.

 In fall 2020, a group of five Lewis Center students presented a teach-in about issues of identity and diversity from students’ perspectives aimed at raising greater awareness of and investment in these issues among the Lewis Center’s faculty and staff.

-Intersections Theater is a collective for Black, Indigenous, Latinx, Asian, Pacific Islander, Middle Eastern, and Multiracial identifying theater makers at Princeton University, founded in 2020 by Princeton alumni Victoria C. Davidjohn ’19 and Abigail Jean-Baptiste ’18.
+The BIPOC student theater-makers group is a collective for Black, Indigenous, Latinx, Asian, Pacific Islander, Middle Eastern, and Multiracial identifying theater makers at Princeton University, founded in 2020 by Princeton alumni Victoria C. Davidjohn ’19 and Abigail Jean-Baptiste ’18.

-The collective creates a space to gather and hold conversations around being a BIPOC* theater maker at Princeton University, offered with the intention to help center the voices and needs of BIPOC students involved in theater and to build a community that can discuss, create, celebrate, grieve, and organize together.
+The group creates a space to gather and hold conversations around being a BIPOC* theater maker at Princeton University, offered with the intention to help center the voices and needs of BIPOC students involved in theater and to build a community that can discuss, create, celebrate, grieve, and organize together.

 *Black, Indigenous, and People of Color